-Your motorhome also has a 12 Volt fuse panel, electrical distribution box, located in one of the front compartments.
+The Class A motorhome also has a 12 Volt fuse panel, electrical distribution box, located on the fire wall under the hood.
 These fuses protect the automotive features which are installed by Thor Motor Coach.
 There is a complete breakdown on the various fuses printed on the backside of this fuse panel cover.